 A stitch in time saves nine; this old saying fits right when it comes to organizing the holiday sale on eCommerce websites.
 As we have year-round sales going on and almost all our sales-boosting strategies are somewhat used up, it is crucial to adopt and implement some innovative approaches for the festive season.

 a.
-Prepare for Enough Backend Support
+Prepare for enough backend support

 However, with increased traffic comes increased demand for back-end support.
-The biggest eCommerce challenge that businesses face during this time is: How do we maintain service levels successfully?
+The biggest eCommerce challenge businesses face during this time is how we successfully maintain service levels.